Autism assessments and NDIS funding

-If you are planning on applying for NDIS funding, and would like me to write a report for you, I ask that you first please do your own research on what constitutes a disability according to the NDIA, the current guidelines, and so on.
+Please also do your own research on what constitutes a disability according to the NDIA, the current guidelines, and so on.
+Their website is quite user friendly. https://www.ndis.gov.au/

 what you can not do